JannieI/canvas-workstation-V3/src/app/Installation Notes.md

         Isses:
         1. SQLITE3 did not work with Node v10 - downgraded Node and all was good
-        2. TS was wrong version.
-Delete packages-lock.json, install
+        2. TS was wrong version - struggled quite a bit with it.
+Delete packages-lock.json, install right version and uninstall incorrect version.
+Remember to consider local vs global packages, and also packages.json.
+        3. Lots of issues with Clarity.
+Eventually read the docs, and it was easy.
+They changed the npm instruction, node_modules folder, etc.
+        4. At some stage, reinstalled some packages (not sure if it was needed):
         Re-Installed Vega: `npm install vega-lite --save`
         Re-Installed Vega-Lite: `npm install vega-lite --save`
         Re-Installed datalib (typings live in https://github.com/Clarity-Analytics/typings):